skreutzberger/skreutzberger/README.md

 I am the **creator of SwiftyBeaver**, the end-to-end encrypted open-source logger for Swift and currently **co-founder & CTO at YGO**.
 In the past 20 years, I founded and lead several tech startups including Wunderlist, RhodeCode & Idonext as CEO or CTO.
 I love to be a serial-entrepreneur, advisor and evangelist for ideas which have an significantly positive impact on the daily life of millions of people.

 * 🌍  I'm based in Berlin, Germany
-* 🚀  I'm currently working on disrupting the travel industry with [YGO](http://ygotrips.com)
+* 🚀  I'm working on disrupting the travel industry with [YGO](http://ygotrips.com)
+* 🚀  I'm helping thousands of app developers in secure app logging with [SwiftyBeaver](http://swiftybeaver.com)
-* 🧠  I'm currently in love with Swift, Golang & Solidjs
+* 😍  I'm in love with Swift, Golang & Solidjs
-* 🤝  I'm open to work on digital products which people love
+* 🤝  I'm open to work on disrupting digital products with a real benefit for the user

 ### Skills